micene09/scarlett/docs/api/response-object.md

  * `response.data` typed as `MyObject` on success, or `undefined` on failure
  * `response.error.data` typed as `MyError` on failure, or `undefined` on success

+Keep reading to better understand every prop provided by the response object.

 ## fetchResponse

 [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response)